Denis Jenkinson: Career

 Jenkinson abandoned front-line competition to become Continental Correspondent for Motor Sport.
 He spent his summers touring Europe and his winters in a succession of 'digs' in England; Jenks eventually settled near Crondall in Hampshire in a tiny run-down house with no mains electricity or water, largely full of his archives and of parts of vehicles he was 'fettling'.
 He was legendary in the sport for the lack of basic domestic amenities in his home; to Jenks nothing mattered but racing.
 He became accepted as the 'elder statesman' of British racing journalists due to his closeness to the teams and drivers, his conversational writing style and his obvious and enduring passion for the sport.

-DSJ loved to race and drive Porsche cars and coined the term wischening (pronounced as if in German) for the manner in which one may corner successfully in a Porsche 356.
+DSJ loved to race and drive Porsche cars and coined the term wischening (pronounced as wish, like in German wischen for wiping) for the manner in which one may corner successfully in a Porsche 356.
 He later adopted an E-Type Jaguar as his work transport, although at home he had assorted decrepit vehicles including an elderly Mercedes-Benz saloon, a Citroën 2CV and others.

 His most famous competitive outing was as navigator for Stirling Moss during the 1955 Mille Miglia; his article With Moss In The Mille Miglia is generally acknowledged as a classic of motor racing journalism.
 His book The Racing Driver was based on his experience as navigator and is a true classic worthy of any motorsports literature collection.

-His "pacenotes" while on this event were pioneering, leading up to today's use of pacenotes in rallying.
-Jenkinson and Moss together went on to beat the five time Formula One World Champion Juan Manuel Fangio to win the race by 32 minutes, in a Daimler Benz AG with a Mercedes engine.
+The creation and use of "pacenotes" is associated with an earlier win of Mercedes-Benz at a long distance road racing event.
+Karl Kling/Hans Klenk prepared and won the 1952 Carrera Panamericana despite having less power and more altitude induced power loss than the later roadgoing fuel-injected Mercedes-Benz 300 SL and getting hit by a vulture that smashed the windscreen.
+Jenkinson's contribution to navigation and description thereof was leading to widespread use of pacenotes in rallying.
+Jenkinson and Moss together went on to beat the then two-time Formula One World Champion and 1953 Carrera winner Juan Manuel Fangio to win the race by 32 minutes, in a Mercedes-Benz 300 SLR.
 This is one of the first examples of motoring journalists being an active part on what they are reporting.
-Jenkinson was one of the first ex drivers to go into reporting and journalism, a commonplace in today's coverage of Formula One with the likes of Jenson Button (2009 Formula One World Champion), Martin Brundle (former driver for McLaren Racing and Benetton Formula) and Nico Rosberg (2016 Formula One World Champion).
+Jenkinson was one of the first ex competitors to go into reporting and journalism, a commonplace in today's coverage of Formula One with the likes of Jenson Button (2009 Formula One World Champion), Martin Brundle (former driver for McLaren Racing and Benetton Formula) and Nico Rosberg (2016 Formula One World Champion).